Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand the conceptual framework and the development of generally accepted accounting principles;

-• Apply this knowledge to analyze and interpret financial statements, including the income statement, statement of cash flows, and balance sheet, with a specific focus on asset accounts.
+• Apply this knowledge to analyze and interpret financial statements, including the income statement, statement of cash flows, and balance sheet, specifically focusing on asset accounts.

 2nd Semester Units